-The Faculty of Law is delighted to announce that Professor Kirsten Anker has been promoted to the rank of Associate Professor.
+The Faculty of Law is pleased to announce that Professor Nandini Ramanujam has been promoted to the rank of full professor (professional) at McGill University.

 Daniel Weinstock, a founding member of the Lin Centre's faculty and a member of its Research Group on Constitutional Studies, has been appointed as the next holder of the Katharine A. Pearson Chair in Civil Society and Public Policy in the Faculties of Law and Arts.

 The Faculty of Arts and the Faculty of Law are delighted to announce that Professor Daniel Weinstock has been appointed to the Katharine A. Pearson Chair in Civil Society and Public Policy, effective 1 June 2020.

 McGill University has announced that many of its programs will be delivered remotely in the Fall 2020 term.

 The Faculty of Law will continue to deliver one of the best legal educations in the world to its exceptional students.
 It will offer a wide selection of courses taught by leading scholars, in all its programs, in a remote environment.

 The Faculty of Law is taking steps to facilitate the transition to remote teaching and learning.
 Among other things: